Housing Benefit: Changes in your circumstances

 Please note that we must see original documents which we do not recommend are sent through the post.
 You may therefore wish to make an appointment with us to provide the evidence and to do this please call us on 0208 496 8550.

-If you need any guidance or help or are having difficulties gathering the evidence please call us on 0208 496 8550.
+If you need any guidance or help or are having difficulties gathering the evidence please call us on 0208 496 8550, Monday to Friday between 9am and 5pm.

-If you do not provide ALL relevant evidence relating to your current circumstances we will assume that the missing evidence would show that you would not qualify for benefit.
-If we have to make such an assumption, and you still want to receive Housing/Council Tax Benefit after this has happened, you will need to submit a new claim form to apply again and your benefit will only be considered from the date of the new application.
+If you do not provide all relevant evidence relating to your current circumstances we will assume that the missing evidence would show that you would not qualify for benefit.
+If we have to make such an assumption, and you still want to receive Housing Benefit, you will need to submit a new claim form, and your benefit will only be considered from the date of the new application.

-The Government has changed the way the Council works out and pays Housing Benefit for some private tenants.
+The Government has changed the way the Council calculates and pays Housing Benefit for some private tenants.
 Help with the cost of rent will be called Local Housing Allowance and will take the place of Housing Benefit.

 Benefit on two homes (overlapping benefit)